sanjay-ks23/sanjay-ks23.github.io/_posts/2025-06-28-DSPy:my-perspective.md

 3. **Automatic program optimization**, such as weight fine-tuning.

-Each of these will be discussed separately and in detail in the upcoming modules.
+Each of these will be discussed separately and in detail in the upcoming modules

 ---